danielpodrazka/editor-mcp/README.md

 ### Starting the Server

-After installation, you can start the MCP Text Editor server using one of these methods:
+After installation, you can start the Editor MCP server using one of these methods:

 ```bash
 # Using the installed script